hashkat/hashkat/docs/installation.md

 10. Once in this directory, you can see the list of all the files and directories that compose the #k@ project.

-11. You must do a build of hashkat on your computer by typing in the command:
+11. You must do a build of #k@ on your computer by typing in the command:

     `./run.sh -O --build`

+    You may need to install additional tools on to your computer to build #k@.
+If a prompt appears asking you to do so, please do.
+You may also need to install the 'CMake' package to your computer to build #k@.
+If so, steps 12 and 13 outline how to install this package.

+12. You may not be able to build #k@ on your computer due to the lack of the 'CMake' package.
+You can install this package to your computer using homebrew.
+To install homebrew to your computer, simply type in the command:

+    `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+13. With Homebrew, you can install 'CMake' into your computer in the following manner:

+    * **CMake** - `brew install cmake`

-12. In order to run simulations on hashkat, you must first edit the .bashrc file.
+14. In order to run simulations on hashkat, you must first edit the .bashrc file.
 You can enter this file by typing in the command:

     `nano ~/.bashrc`

-13. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:
+15. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in:

     `export HASHKAT=~/hashkat`